wayne11301/CS421-Multi-thread-program-simulation/README.md

 This program allow users to simulate a solution to producer-consumer problem by semaphores and mutex lock.

+- Users can decide the number of producer and consumer threads
-There are 5 buffers and several producers and consumers.
-Each time a producer gets executed, 1 number will be placed in a buffer.
-On the other hand, if a consumer gets executed, a number will be removed.
-Producers and consumers will be forced to sleep 1-3 seconds after each execution.
+- When a producer thread gets executed, 1 random number will be placed in a buffer.
+In contrast, when a consumer thread gets executed, 1 number will be removed
+- When the buffer is full, producer threads cannot be executed
+- When the buffer is empty, consumer threads cannot be executed
+- Producers and consumers will sleep 1-3 seconds after each execution

 ### Video explanation
 https://youtu.be/Qx3P2wazwI0?t=75